-To participate in the Jurisprudence Learning Community, you should enroll in the Government 301 section that is specifically for learning community members for the fall semester (do not register for the online section).
+To participate in the Jurisprudence Learning Community, you should enroll in the GOVT 301 section that is specifically for learning community members for the fall semester.

 This course, GOVT 301: Public Law and the Judicial Process:

-- goes towards Law, Philosophy, and Governance concentration in the Government and International Politics major
+- goes towards the Law, Philosophy, and Governance concentration in the Government and International Politics major

 - is a core course in the Legal Studies minor

-During spring registration, community members will enroll in a connected 1-credit course for that semester.
+During spring registration, community members will enroll in a connected 1-credit GOVT 399 course for that semester.

-For the 2022-2023 and 2023-2024 academic years, students who have already taken GOVT 301 but wish to be part of the community can take the 1-credit course in the spring.
-Following these two inaugural years, it is strongly preferred that all members of the Jurisprudence Learning Community take GOVT 301 and the spring course together.
+For 2022-2023, students who have already taken GOVT 301 but wish to be part of the community can take the 1-credit course in the spring.
+Following this inaugural year, it is strongly preferred that all members of the Jurisprudence Learning Community take GOVT 301 and the spring course together.

 For any questions or to learn more, contact: email@example.com